grafana/loki/docs/clients/promtail/pipelines.md

 1. Manipulate the set of labels
 2. Extract data from the log line into a map passed around from stage to stage
-3. Change the time of the log line
+3. Change the timestamp of the log line
-4. Change the log line contents
+4. Change the log line's content

 Each stage receives as input the set of labels for the line, the set of extracted data (represented as a dictionary of a string to a value of any type),